Llenar70/allye-doc/Regression Analysis.md

 4.  **Advanced Options**:
     *   **Fit intercept**: Specifies whether to include an intercept (constant term) in the model.
 If checked, an intercept is included.
     *   **Normalize features**: Specifies whether to normalize (standardize) explanatory variables.
 If checked, each explanatory variable is transformed to have a mean of 0 and a variance of 1.
 This is particularly useful when variables have vastly different scales or when applying regularization.
+    *   **Calculate VIF (on sampled data)**: Calculates Variance Inflation Factors for explanatory variables using a random sample (default 10,000 rows) to keep computation fast on large datasets.
+    *   **Plot sample size (max points)**: Sets an upper limit for the number of points displayed in plots.
+When the dataset exceeds this value, the widget draws a random subset so that the UI remains responsive.
 5.  **Apply**:
     *   Analysis is automatically performed when the widget loads or when new data is input.
 If settings in the control panel are changed, the "Apply" button becomes active; clicking it applies the changes to the model, triggering recalculation and redrawing.